-Starting in November 2021, the FUSE Executive Fellow will work quickly to build deep relationships with a wide range of critical stakeholders, including staff across County departments and municipalities, and technical assistance providers such as GARE.
+Starting in July 2022, the FUSE Executive Fellow will work quickly to build deep relationships with a wide range of critical stakeholders, including staff across County departments and municipalities, and technical assistance providers.
 Utilizing this initial listening tour with key stakeholders, the Executive Fellow will conduct a landscape assessment of the County’s ecosystem of internal equity initiatives.
-The Executive Fellow will evaluate this equity ‘census’ and develop a baseline for how equity concepts have been integrated throughout department policy and finances.
-Concurrently, the Executive Fellow will research similar efforts from across the United States to understand successful models for promoting racial equity within County government structures and operations.
+The Executive Fellow will evaluate this equity ‘census’ and develop a baseline for how equity concepts have been integrated throughout departments.
+Concurrently, the Executive Fellow will evaluate similar efforts across the County’s 7 strategic plan strategy teams and 19 municipalities to understand the extent to which they are promoting racial equity across County government structures and operations.

 Next, the Executive Fellow will support integrating an enterprise-wide race and equity framework stemming from this analysis.
 This framework will establish a shared set of standards, processes, and definitions around equity and racism.
 The Executive Fellow will work closely with County leadership to determine how best to share and disseminate these best practices, scale successful initiatives, and promote new processes cross-departmentally.
-The Executive Fellow will establish clear messaging and communication infrastructure to facilitate change across staff and bring along stakeholders who are unfamiliar with how racial equity might play out within their departments or work.
-Through this framework, the Executive Fellow, in concert with OAAA, will connect the disparate equity efforts that have been launched across the County.
+The Executive Fellow will be part of the OoE team responsible for establishing clear messaging and communication infrastructure to facilitate change across departments and municipalities and bring along stakeholders who are unfamiliar with how racial equity might play out within their spheres of influence.
+Through this framework, the Executive Fellow, in concert with OoE, will connect the disparate equity efforts that have been launched across the County.

 The Executive Fellow will also play a critical role in mobilizing and institutionalizing this framework, building enterprise-wide and regional capacity.
 This will possibly include the design and launch of an ‘equity innovation lab.’
 The Executive Fellow will research government-based innovation labs and six-sigma models nationally, assessing applicability locally, and review the equity ‘census’ to ensure resources address cross-cutting gaps and opportunities.
 The Executive Fellow will consult various staff and stakeholder groups during the design phase to ensure the lab can serve as a one-stop shop for technical assistance.
 The lab may offer training, workshops, and rapid innovation sessions across racial equity concepts and data, all in support of increasing cross-departmental and cross-sector coordination, breaking down silos and developing new strategies to integrate racial equity into all county-connected systems, processes, policy, and programs.